jimasp/behave-vsc/README.md

 ### Q&A
 - Why am I not seeing any exceptions while debugging?
 Do you have the appropriate breakpoint settings in vs code, e.g. do you have "Raised Exceptions" etc. turned off?
 - How do I clear test results?
 This isn't that obvious in vscode atm.
 You have to click the ellipsis `...` at the top of the test side bar and then click "Clear all results".
 - When will this extension have a release version?
-When I have time.
-At the moment the code is likely to have rewrites/refactoring, and there aren't enough extension tests yet for release confidence.
+When I have time and the code is stable.
+At the moment the code is subject to rewrites/refactoring.

 ---
 ## Known issues and limitations